Charley Chase: Life and career

 The first Chase series was successful and expanded to two reels (20 minutes); this would become the standard length for Chase comedies, apart from a few three-reel featurettes later.
-Direction of the Chase series was taken over by Leo McCarey, who in collaboration with Chase formed the comic style of the series: characterization and farce instead of knockabout slapstick.
+The direction of the Chase series was taken over by Leo McCarey, who, in collaboration with Chase formed the comic style of the series: characterization and farce instead of knockabout slapstick.
 Some of Chase's starring shorts of the 1920s, particularly Mighty Like a Moose, Crazy Like a Fox, Fluttering Hearts, and Limousine Love, are often considered to be among the finest in silent comedy.
 Chase remained the guiding hand behind the films, assisting anonymously with the directing, writing, and editing.

 Chase moved with ease into sound films in 1929 and became one of the most popular film comedians of the period.
 He continued to be very prolific in the talkie era, often putting his fine singing voice on display and including his humorous, self-penned songs in his comedy shorts.
 The two-reeler The Pip from Pittsburg, released in 1931 and co-starring Thelma Todd, is one of the most celebrated Charley Chase comedies of the sound era.
 Throughout the decade, the Charley Chase shorts continued to stand alongside Laurel and Hardy and Our Gang as the core output of the Roach studio.
 Chase was featured in the Laurel and Hardy feature Sons of the Desert; Laurel and Hardy made cameo appearances as hitchhikers in Chase's On the Wrong Trek.

 On the Wrong Trek was supposed to be the final Charley Chase short subject: by 1936 producer Hal Roach was now concentrating on making ambitious feature films.
-Chase played a character role in the Patsy Kelly feature Kelly the Second, and starred in a feature-length comedy called Bank Night, lampooning the popular Bank Night phenomenon of the 1930s.
+Chase played a character role in the Patsy Kelly feature Kelly the Second, and starred in a 55-minute feature, Bank Night, lampooning the popular Bank Night phenomenon of the 1930s.
 Chase's feature was plagued with a host of production problems and legalities, and the film was drastically edited down to two reels and finally released as one last Charley Chase short, Neighborhood House.
+The 55-minute version included a subplot, in which gangsters raid the theater and hold Chase captive; this footage was removed.
+Featured players Margaret Irving, George Chandler, Charles Lane, and Tom Dugan were cast in the feature, but they do not appear in the revised short-subject version.
 Chase was then dismissed from the Roach studio.